minio/docs/source/reference/minio-mc/mc-rb.rst

    For removing a directory and its contents on a local filesystem, specify the full path to that directory.
+The
-The :mc-cmd-option:`~mc rb force` flag is ignored if specified.
+   :mc-cmd:`~mc rb --force` flag is ignored if specified.
 For example:

    .. code-block:: none